alexk99/the_router/frr_quagga_howto.md

     # uplink interface
     vif add name v3 port 0 type dot1q cvid 3 flags kni

-Linux KNI interfaces must be set up after BisonRouter has started.
+Linux KNI interfaces must be set up after BisonRouter has been started.
 To instruct the bisonrouter script to do that edit the 'br_kni_vifs' variable in /etc/bisonrouter/bisonrouter.env and include names of the KNI interfaces into it.